Budibase/website/content/blog/alternatives/moveworks.md

 #### Cons

 One potential downside of Rasa is that it’s aimed at a somewhat more technical target persona.
-For instance, we’ll need a greater understanding of the underlying concepts for AI development compared to some other platforms.
+Therefore, we may need a greater understanding of the underlying concepts for AI development compared to some other platforms.

 However, to help overcome this, there’s also Rasa Studio, a collaborative no-code solution for building AI assistants.